6 Hypothesis Tests

 In this section, we test hypotheses using data-driven methods that assume much less about the data generating process.
 There are two main ways to conduct a hypothesis test to do so: inverting a confidence interval and imposing the null.

-Invert a CI.
 One main way to conduct hypothesis tests is to examine whether a confidence interval contains a hypothesized value.
-We then have this decision rule
+We then use this decision rule

 sample_dat <- USArrests$Murder